1995 Australian Open – Women's singles

 Mary Pierce defeated Arantxa Sánchez Vicario in the final, 6–3, 6–2 to win the women's singles tennis title at the 1995 Australian Open.
+It was her first major singles title.
+Pierce did not lose a set during the tournament.

 Steffi Graf was the reigning champion, but did not participate due to an injury.
+As Monica Seles was still recovering from being stabbed in the back on 30 April 1993, by a crazed fan of Graf, this was the first time since 1987 that neither Graf, nor Seles, played in the Australian Open.
+Two duo won 7 consecutive Australian Open titles from 1988 to 1994, with Graf winning the first three and Seles winning the next three.

-This tournament marked the first main-draw major appearance of future world No. 1 and major champion Martina Hingis; she lost in the second round to Kyōko Nagatsuka.
+This tournament marked the first main-draw major appearance of future world No. 1, five-time major singles champion, three-time (1997-1999) Australian Open singles champion, and 6-time (1997-2002) Australian Open singles finalist Martina Hingis; she lost in the second round to Kyōko Nagatsuka.

 Seeds

 The seeded players are listed below.
 Mary Pierce is the champion; others show the round in which they were eliminated.